localleon/octoprint-exporter/README.md

 ### OctoPrint Exporter for Prometheus written in Golang

 ## Metrics
 Metrics are exposed under :9112/metrics and start with the prefix "octoprint" .
-The Metrics are a replicate from the octoprint API
+The Metrics are a replicate from the Octoprint REST API

+#### Metrics featured:
+- Temperature
+- PrintTime Stats about current Job
+- Print Progress

 #### octoprint_status
-0 == Unknown
+- 0 == Unknown
-1 == Operational
+- 1 == Operational
-2 == Printing from SD
+- 2 == Printing from SD
-3 == Printing
+- 3 == Printing

 ## Deploying
 1. Use Ansible